Get the Help You Need From an Experienced New Jersey Power of Attorney Lawyer Who is an Elder Care Attorney

 What is a “Power of Attorney”?

 Let’s start our discussion by first answering the question of “what is a Power of Attorney”.
-A Power of Attorney is a written document which grants another person the legal authority to act on your behalf.
-You can grant legal authority for almost anything you want, whether broadly or limited to just one or two particular matters (i.e., writing checks and/or making deposits), the sale of an automobile or house of yours, and even for a limited period of time (say 6 months).
+A Power of Attorney is a written document which grants legal authority to a named person to act on your behalf.
+You can grant this authority for almost anything you want done, whether broadly or limited to just one or two specified matters (i.e., writing checks and/or making bank deposits), selling your automobile or house.
+Your Power of Attorney can be for a limited period of time (say 6 months) or indefinitely.

 Why a Durable Power of Attorney in New Jersey is So Important to Aging Individuals